Race Claims

 The federal route: the EEOC

 The same conduct can be filed federally with the Equal Employment Opportunity Commission (EEOC) under Title VII of the Civil Rights Act of 1964.
-The federal filing deadline is generally 180–300 days where a state agency exists, and Title VII of the Civil Rights Act of 1964 applies to employers with 15+ employees.
-The EEOC and THRC typically maintain a work-sharing agreement, so one charge can be cross-filed.
+The federal filing deadline is generally 180 days, or 300 days where a state or local agency shares jurisdiction, and Title VII of the Civil Rights Act of 1964 applies to employers with 15+ employees.

 Thurgood's representation before the EEOC is nationwide, so for employees in Tennessee the federal charge is typically the lead route.